Blueprint: private wealth intelligence

 A private wealth copilot grounded in your own records.

-Use RushDB as the evidence graph and vLLM as the local inference layer so family-office and VC teams can ask portfolio questions against holdings, deal memos, policies, and diligence notes without sending private context to a hosted LLM.
+Use RushDB as the evidence graph and vLLM as the local inference layer so family-office and VC teams can ask portfolio questions against HOLDING, COMPANY, DEAL, INVESTMENT_MEMO, and POLICY records without sending private context to a hosted LLM.
+The backend retrieves approved memos like the Northstar Compute concentration-risk note and requires the model to cite record IDs such as holding-ai-infra-co or refuse.

 Private wealth teams cannot treat a chatbot as an investment system.